Energy & Manufacturing in Appalachia (EMA)

 Get Connected

-This clean economy vision builds on the competitive assets of the region and looks to create an Appalachian Decarbonization Hub with key elements that will include:
+This energy economy vision builds on the competitive assets of the region and looks to create an Appalachian Decarbonization Hub with key elements that will include:

 Power Generation & Management